dfinity/motoko/doc/md/writing-motoko/system-capability.md

 declared with the `system` pseudo-type parameter, and the preupgrade and postupgrade system functions.

-However, they are not available in query methods or composite query methods or functions that don't declare their need of system capability.
+However, they are not available in query methods, composite query methods, or functions that don't declare their need of system capability.

 For more details, see the [language manual](../reference/language-manual#type-arguments).